limbernie/limbernie.github.io/_posts/2018-07-09-google-ctf-beginners-quest-part-1.md

 ### Admin UI 2

 There's no attachment in this challenge.
-Instead, we are told to continue from the previous challenge.
+Instead, we are to continue from the previous challenge.

 ![Admin UI 2](/assets/images/posts/google-ctf-beginners-quest-part-1/00550c00.png)